filipmanole/wordpress-starter/README.md

 ## Prerequisites

 Make sure you have docker and docker-compose installed.
+If not, follow [this page](https://docs.docker.com/get-docker/)

 Clone this repository:
 ```sh